-Following publication in June 2001 of the Scottish Executive report Public Bodies: Proposals for Change, the Institute, along with the other four Scottish Agricultural and Biological Research Institutes (SABRIs), was declassified as nondepartmental public body on 31st March 2003.
-Since that date and the loss of NDPB status, SCRI is termed a public-sector research establishment or government-sponsored research institute.
+On 31st March 2003 the Institute, along with the other four Scottish Agricultural and Biological Research Institutes (SABRIs), was declassified as a non-departmental public body.
+Since that date and the loss of NDPB status, SCRI is termed a public-sector research establishment or governmentsponsored research institute.
 The Institute continues to be funded by SEERAD but the Scottish Ministers are no longer responsible for the appointment of the Chairman or the Governing Body members.
-These changes required alterations to the Institute's Memorandum and Articles of Association, which were approved by the Governing Body on 24 March 2003.
+These changes required alterations to the Institute's Memorandum and Articles of Association, which were approved by the Governing Body on 24th March 2003.
 In addition, new appointment procedures for Governing Body members have been set out in an Appointment Code of Practice, which is based upon the Commissioner for Public Appointments Code of Practice for Ministerial Appointments to Public Bodies.
 The Code sets out the desired composition of the Governing Body, along with a framework for the appointments of members that a) aims to provide a clear and concise guide to ensure a fair, open, and transparent appointments process that produces a quality outcome and can command public confidence, and b) is designed to ensure that the Governing Body is representative of the Institute's research programmes, its end-user interests, and stakeholder groups.
-This code was approved by SEERAD and adopted by the Governing Body on 16 April 2003.
+This code was approved by SEERAD and adopted by the Governing Body on 16th April 2003.

-The Institute's Memorandum and Articles of Association contain references to the powers of the Scottish Ministers, in addition to the specific conditions noted in the Management Statement.
+Association contain references to the powers of the Scottish Ministers, in addition to the specific conditions noted in the Management Statement, above.
 The Institute requires the approval of the Scottish Ministers to alter the Memorandum and Articles of Association, to apply for and accept any grants of money or property, to acquire any patent rights, and to borrow or invest funds.
 The approval of the Scottish Ministers is also required for the disposal of any surplus, following the winding up or dissolution of the Institute.